Avoid raw meat and fish

 - Large predatory fish in general

-However, you can eat canned tuna - just stick to a maximum of one can per week.
+However, you are allowed to eat canned tuna - just stick to a maximum of one can per week.

 There is no safe amount of alcohol during pregnancy.
 Even small amounts can increase the risk of birth defects.

-The safest and most secure option is therefore to avoid alcohol completely throughout pregnancy.
+The safest and most secure solution is therefore to completely avoid alcohol throughout the entire pregnancy.

 Limit caffeine intake

-Caffeine in high amounts can increase the risk of miscarriage and low birth weight.
+Large amounts of caffeine can increase the risk of miscarriage and low birth weight.

-Pregnant women are advised to stay below 300 mg of caffeine per day - that's about 3 cups of coffee.
-Also remember that tea, cola and energy drinks contain caffeine.
+Pregnant women are advised to keep their caffeine intake below 300 mg daily, which is about 3 cups of coffee.
+Remember that tea, cola, and energy drinks also contain caffeine.

 Be careful with licorice

-Licorice extract can affect blood pressure and fetal development, especially if you consume large amounts.
+Liquorice extract can affect blood pressure and fetal development, especially if you eat large quantities.

-A few licorice pieces every now and then is okay, but it shouldn't be a daily habit during pregnancy.
+A few pieces of licorice now and then are okay, but it should not be a daily habit during pregnancy.

 Stick to clean and fresh ingredients